Albert0i/prisma-planetscale/README.md

 ### Prologue
 Changing one's viewpoint is easy; changing one's mindset is difficult but not *impossible*.
+But how long does it take?
+I not know...
 People are largely divided into either *liberal* or *conservative* in terms of ideology.
 Whether believing in ghost or UFO has nothing to do with one's education backgrounds and so does one's political tendency.

 ### I. Introduction